MiRolls/Sllor/README.md

 ```

 ## Develop

 ```bash
 pnpm install
 pnpm dev
 ```

 ## Thanks and License

-This project is released under the MIT License.
+This project is released under the Apache License.

-Thanks to JetBrains for their OSS License
+Thanks for your support

-Thank MiRolls develop team and broad masses of support

 2024 © Liangmi